 across the world

-8 Best Medical Record Review Techniques
+8 Techniques for Efficient Medical Record Review Process

 Medical record review is an essential process for ensuring the medical information’s accuracy and authenticity.
 Medical records are most commonly reviewed by medical facilities and centers for treatment planning and insurance claim purposes and by lawyers for preparing a case, especially for medical negligence or litigation such as personal injury.